 Broadband speeds, cost of living, house prices, nearby parks… What makes somewhere a good town for working from home?

 The numbers have been crunched and recent research has ranked ten of the best towns for working from home in the UK, so you can see who comes out on top.

 Behind the research

 The effect the pandemic has had on our way of life is already transforming the housing market and making certain places property hotspots.
 For many, commuting and tackling rush hour have been swapped for remote working.
-This changed the criteria for many buying a property and moving to a new town.
+This has changed the criteria for many buying a property and moving to a new town.
 People now want somewhere that ticks all the boxes for living and working.
 For some, London commuter towns have lost their appeal, while home offices have grown in popularity.

 4,000 UK towns have been ranked across 12 categories, covering everything from access to green spaces to life satisfaction.